Skip to content

 • Explore the docs/examples/ notebooks for step-by-step tutorials covering regression, classification, time series, and membership customization.

 • The MkDocs site (mkdocs.yml) assembles the docs/ directory into a hosted documentation portal.
-Run make docs to build locally and serve via mkdocs serve.
+Run hatch run docs:serve to build locally and serve via mkdocs serve.

 Development Workflow